go-modulus/modulus/docs/deployment.md

 You have the next levels of the environment configuration priority:
 - `.env` - the default configuration
 - `.env.<environment name>` - overrides the default configuration and runs only if the program is run with env variable `APP_ENV=<environment name>`
-- `.env.local` - overrides the default configuration despite the environment
-- `.env.<environment name>.local` - overrides the default and env configurations.
-Works only if the program is run with env variable `APP_ENV=<environment name>`
+- `.env.local` - overrides the default configuration.
+It works only if the program is run without the `APP_ENV` variable.
 - real environment variables - overrides all configurations